clem9281/JS-Algorithms/README.md

-# JS-Algorithms
+# JS-Sorting

-## This repo includes the problems and tests for week two of the computer science unit, but this time in JS.
+This repo includes the problems and tests for the first half week two of the computer science unit, but this time in JS.

 ## Steps to Run: